mhwlng/dashboard-elite/README.md

 The actual on/off state of a button comes from the game.

 When pressing a button on the touch screen, it will send the e.g. 'toggle light' keypress (from the game keyboard binding file) to the game.

+You can show multiple windows and hide the button box on the touch screen. appsettings.json contains the 'Windows' value with the number of windows.( The default value is 1)
+This option has no effect on external devices.

 Big display 3840x1100 (14 inch, IPS panel, uses usb-c connector):